 Copyright 2014 Crown Media Family Networks/Photographer: Jeremy Lee

 I love this simple and elegant 4th of July Bunting!
 Ken Wingard shares with you just how you can make your own 4th of July Bunting easily just using fabric, grommets, webbing, and a few screws!
 He simply uses striped fabric as bunting.
-He adds grommets to the fabric and to the navy webbing to make the bunting last time after time and give a beautiful polished finish.
+Then, he adds grommets to the fabric and to the navy webbing to make the bunting last time after time.
+It also gives the DIY project a beautiful polished finish.
 He also used silver foam stars to cover the fabric gatherings for the final 4th of July decor touch.

-- Buy a length of awning red and white stripe fabric that is equal to or a bit longer than the area you would like to hang the bunting.
+- Buy a length of awning red and white stripe fabric.
+It should be equal to, or a bit longer than, the area you would like to hang the bunting.

 - Add a grommet to top and bottom of the four fabric corners.

-- Then add a grommet to the top edge at each point you want to gather the fabric so for example, every four feet.
+- Then add a grommet to the top edge at each point you want to gather the fabric.
+For example, every four feet.

 - Cut the webbing into 12” lengths and insert a grommet into each end.
 These will be used to gather the fabric for bunting and look pretty.

-- Place a nail where the bunting will start and finish, and one at each point where the bunting will be gathered.
+- Place a nail where the bunting will start and finish.
+Also place one at each point where the bunting will be gathered.

 - Hang one end of grommeted webbing on each nail.

-- Then hang the first corner of fabric, the bottom corner of fabric, other end of webbing, and add silver star on top for each nail.
+- Then hang the first corner of fabric and the bottom corner of fabric.
+Next, hang the other end of webbing.
+Finish by adding a silver star on top for each nail.